lich-uct/molpher-lib/README.md

 export PYTHONPATH=$ROOT_DIR/src/python
 ```

-The process described above was only tested on Debian 8.5 so experience on other Linux flavors may be different.
+This installation process was only tested on Debian 8.5 so experience on other Linux flavors may be different.
 If you run into problems, report them to the [issue tracker](https://github.com/lich-uct/molpher-lib/issues) and hopefully someone will be able to help.